By Admire Mjamaru

-The second article unpacked the International Organisation for Migration (IOM)’s world media report which indicated that by the end of 2021, over half a million Zimbabweans had been forced to return home since the outbreak of the COVID-19 pandemic and the imposition of lockdown protocols.
+An recent International Organisation for Migration (IOM) World migration report indicated that, by the end of 2021, over half a million Zimbabweans had been forced to return home since the outbreak of the COVID-19 pandemic and the imposition of lockdown protocols.

-Given their prolonged absence from Zimbabwe and limited financial means, Zimbabwean migrants — displaced by COVID-19 lockdowns from South Africa and the recent xenophobic violence, are failing to access land for housing and livelihood purposes, spawning a growing, but hidden humanitarian crisis of returnees within rural and urban communities.
+Given their prolonged absence from Zimbabwe and limited financial means, Zimbabwean migrants, displaced by changes in immigration policy and xenophobic violence in South Africa, are failing to access land for housing and livelihood purposes.

-The returnees have limited information on opaque and often politicised procedures for accessing land in Zimbabwe, and cannot turn to the open market for land due to their limited resources and prohibitive prices.
+The returnees have limited information on opaque and often politicised procedures for accessing land in Zimbabwe, and cannot turn to the open market due to limited resources and prohibitive prices.

 The legal frameworks and procedures for accessing land are difficult to navigate for the ordinary citizen who lacks political connections or financial muscle.

-The President should, therefore, direct his efforts at returnees who are already in Zimbabwe and are failing to access the same land from government and traditional leaders.
+The president should, thus, direct his efforts at returnees who are already in Zimbabwe and are failing to access land from government and traditional leaders.